Skycker/round-city-round/README.md

 ###Playing
 Just run *city.py* file to start.
-If you want to play listening to your favourite music pu it into /soundtracks.
+If you want to play listening to your favourite music put it into /soundtracks.

 ###Requarements
 Python 3 interpreter and Pygame should be installed